Gadget/mobile phone cover

 This will depend on the terms and conditions of the account provider.
 You might find that you will face an additional charge for holding the current account, or that its connected benefits are cancelled.
 If you’re struggling with the funds to pay the monthly fee, contact your account provider as soon as possible to try and work out a solution.

 A packaged account could be right for you if the benefits you receive from the account outweigh what you pay in fees.
-Take time to look at the individual benefits and work out how much they might cost if you bought them separately.
+Take time to look at the individual benefits and discounts and work out how much they might cost if you bought them separately.
 That way you can see how much value they have when compared to the fixed monthly fee.

 MoneySuperMarket gives you lots of clever ways to save a lot, by doing very little.

-Take control of your credit score by checking and improving it for free with Credit Monitor
+Take control of your credit score by checking and improving it for free with Credit Score

 Never overpay again with Energy Monitor, our energy monitoring service